duceppemo/QIIME2_ITS/README.md

 python qiime2_its.py -h
 ```
 ## Database
 In order to use this pipeline, you have to have a qiime2 classifier available.
+Note that if you update your QIIME2 version, you might need to recompile the classifier.

-Here are the instruction to build the UNITE qiime2 classifier using the included helper script `train_unite_classifier_qiime2.py`:
+Here are the instruction to build the UNITE qiime2 classifier using the included helper script `train_unite_classifier_qiime2.py`.
+Use `python train_unite_classifier_qiime2.py -h` for more options.
 ```
 # QIIME files for unite are located at https://unite.ut.ee/repository.php under the "QIIME release" drop down menu.
 # Replace the url ("-u"), the datase location ("-o") and the qiime2 ("-q") to suit your installation.
+If you have
+# already downloaded the QIIME release file, you can substitute the URL with the actual ".tgz" file.

 conda activate qiime2-2021.2  # If you didn't alread activated it

+# Using the URL
 python train_unite_classifier_qiime2.py \
     -u https://files.plutof.ut.ee/public/orig/C5/54/C5547B97AAA979E45F79DC4C8C4B12113389343D7588716B5AD330F8BDB300C9.tgz \
     -o '/db/UNITE' \
     -q qiime2-2021.2

+# Using the downloaded file
+python train_unite_classifier_qiime2.py \
+    -u ~/Download/C5547B97AAA979E45F79DC4C8C4B12113389343D7588716B5AD330F8BDB300C9.tgz \
+    -o '/db/UNITE' \
+    -q qiime2-2021.2
 ```

-Here's how to build a classifier from sequences downloaded from genbank with the script `train_ncbi_classifier_qiime2.py`.
+Here's how to build a classifier with sequences hosted on GenBank with the script `train_ncbi_classifier_qiime2.py`.
 That script takes care of downloading the sequences, the taxonomy and train the QIIME2 classifier.
-It takes as input a NCBI query input.
-It is strongly recommended testing your query string on NCBI's website first to make sure you get the right sequences:
+It takes as input a NCBI query input or a text file with one accession number per line.
+It is strongly recommended testing your query string on NCBI's website first to make sure you get the right sequences.
+Use `python train_ncbi_classifier_qiime2.py -h` for more options.
 ```
+# Using query string:
 python train_ncbi_classifier_qiime2.py \
     -q "txid4762[Organism:exp] AND (\"internal transcribed spacer\"[Title]) NOT uncultured[Title]" \
     -t 48 \
     -o /oomycetes_DB \
     -e your_email@provider.org \
     -a ncbiapikeyisoptionalebutrecommended0

+# Using a text file with accessions:
+python train_ncbi_classifier_qiime2.py \
+    -q ~/Download/accession.list \
+    -t 48 \
+    -o /oomycetes_DB \
 ```
-## Usage
+## Usage - qiime2.py
 Don't forget to activate your environment, if not already done.
 ```
-usage: python qiime2_its.py [-h] -q qiime2-2020.8 -i /input_folder/ -o /output_folder/ -m qiime2_metadata.tsv -c unite_classifier_qiime2.qza [-t 4] [-p 1] [-rc] [--min-len MIN_LEN] [--max-len MAX_LEN] [-se] [-pe] [--extract-its1]
+usage: python qiime2_its.py [-h] -q qiime2-2020.8 -i /input_folder/ -o /output_folder/ -m qiime2_metadata.tsv -c unite_classifier_qiime2.qza [-t 4] [-p 1] [-rc] [--min-len MIN_LEN] [--max-len MAX_LEN] [-se] [-pe]
-                     [--extract-its2] [--taxa Fungi]
+                            [--extract-its1] [--extract-its2] [--taxa Fungi]

 Run QIIME2 on IonTorrent sequencing data using the UNITE database